HarveyBurton96/battleships/README.md

 I have manually tested this project by:
 - Checking the validation embedded in the [Code institute org/ python essentials template](https://github.com/Code-Institute-Org/python-essentials-template)
-    - All issues have been resolved baring a few warnings for 'instance str', 'Instance int', and 'line too long (92 > 79 characters)' but none of these issues affect the game.
+    - All issues have been resolved baring the 'line too long' but this issue doesn't affect the game.
 - Checked the inputs by giving invalid inputs that were: empty inputs, numbers greater than the range, and invalid strings.
 - The program was tested in my local terminal and the Code Institute Heroku terminal.